Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-I have several Label Animation Styles in store for you and we have already seen two of them through the last two Articles:
+I have several label animation styles lined up to share with you, and we have already explored two of them in the last two articles:

 1. Label Animation Style-1